mkocansey/quickiedox-mds/deployment.md

 	# which user on your server will you be deploying as
     ->set('remote_user', 'deployment-user')

+    # stage can either be staging or production
     ->set('labels', [ 'stage'=> 'staging'])

     # which branch in your repo are you deploying from